robmwalsh/graph/readme.md

-# Graph
+# WaterWorks
+Type Safe graph traversals for ZIO Streams.

 This is a work in progress.
-It doesn't do much yet :)

 # Goals
- * Type Safe
+ * Type safe traversals
- * Schema Based
+ * Schema based
+ * Useful Errors
- * In-memory
+ * Bounded memory
  * Purely functional
+ * Tight integration with ZIO & ZIO Streams

 # Why?
 scala-graph limits node/edge types tinkerpop/gremlin is "stringly" typed, and has no schema.
 Gremlin-scala is a nice wrapper which adds some type safety, but still no schema

 neither allows composition of schemas

+# Name

 # Inspiration